sftpplus/sftpplus-docs/docs/operation-client/as2-send.rst

 Introduction
 ------------

+This page describes how to configure SFTPPlus to send file to a remote AS2 server.

+Check the separate :doc:`reference documentation for AS2</configuration-client/as2>`, which describes all the configuration options available for a `as2` location.

 `AS2` is a file transfer protocol defined on top of the HTTP protocol.

 The AS2 protocol specifications from